pyx-partners/dmgd/docs/architecture.md

 # Token Movement

-Prova tokens are exchanged in **Prova transactions**, which contain output scripts defining a locking condition required for spending expressed as a smart contract script.
+DMG tokens are exchanged in **DMG transactions**, which contain output scripts defining a locking condition required for spending expressed as a smart contract script.

-In Prova transactions, tokens may *only* be sent to an [M-of-N](https://en.wikipedia.org/wiki/Multisignature) key locked destination, where the majority of keys are specifically authorized.
+In DMG transactions, tokens may *only* be sent to an [M-of-N](https://en.wikipedia.org/wiki/Multisignature) key locked destination, where the majority of keys are specifically authorized.
 The minority remainder keys are standard public key hashes.